AnatolianTeam/Anatolian-Team-Services/docs/Testnet/penumbra/ceromony.md

 ### Updating pcli
 :::warning
-If you have participated in Phase 1 before and the PC version is installed on your server, run the code below.
+If you have participated in Phase 1 before and the previous pcli version is installed on your server, run the code below.
 If not, you do not need to do this.
 :::
 ```shell
 pcli view reset